PECVD: Solving TSV Gap Challenges for Advanced Packaging

 High deposition rates

-Our tool offers high deposition rates, significantly reducing processing times compared to traditional PECVD methods.
+Our tool offers high deposition rates, significantly reducing processing times compared with traditional PECVD methods.
 This increased throughput translates to higher productivity and lower manufacturing cost of ownership, making it an attractive option for semiconductor fabs aiming to scale up their production, especially for advanced and high-technology nodes.
+As advanced packaging transitions from specialty applications into high-volume manufacturing for AI and data center devices, throughput and process consistency have become increasingly important considerations.
+The Ultra Pmax™ architecture helps manufacturers balance stringent process requirements with the productivity needed for volume production.

 Various chuck design options

 The system also provides a special rotating heater for ON/ON application.
-In addition, we offer a standard Al heater for ≤400ºC and a ceramic heater for > 400ºC, including E-chuck options.
+In addition, we offer a standard Al heater for ≤400°C and a ceramic heater for >400°C, including E-chuck options.

 Enhanced film quality with superior chamber design